HirschBerge/Scripts/README.md

+# Placeholder
+## Will probably transition to Hyprland in the Christmas Break.

 # Scripts
 ### Just some stuff for my workflow(s) I guess.
 Ignore how awful and janky this all is.
 Most of it is old and possibly could be removed.
 ## Installation